OleBialas/iBOTS-Essential-Computer-Tools-for-Researchers-2025-May/01 Managing Environments and Packages with Conda/Managing Environments and Packages wth Conda.md

 ## Managing Packages with Conda

-Conda environment allow us to install libraries and dependencies specific to each project.
+Conda environments allow us to install libraries and dependencies specific to each project.
 This helps avoid the challenges of “dependency hell” where incompatible package versions interfere with each other.
-Conda also allows us to install non-Python packagesm providing great flexibility and power, especially for complex data workflows involving multiple languages.
+Conda also allows us to install non-Python packages, providing great flexibility and power, especially for complex data workflows involving multiple languages.